goreleaser/nfpm/www/docs/index.md

 This is a subtle way of saying it won't have all features, nor all formats that `fpm` has: it is supposed to be simpler.

-And that's OK!, most of us don't need all those features most of the time.
+And that's OK!
+Most of us don't need all those features most of the time.

 [fpm]: https://github.com/jordansissel/fpm